HHS/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor/parsing-refactor.md

 """FRA parser class."""

-from tdpservice.parsers.parsers.base import BaseParser from tdpservice.parsers.decoders import Utf8Decoder, XlsxDecoder
+from tdpservice.parsers.parsers.base import BaseParser from tdpservice.parsers.decoders import CsvDecoder, XlsxDecoder

 class FRAParser(BaseParser):
     """Parser for FRA datafiles."""

     def __init__(self, datafile, dfs, section, program_type):
         super().__init__(datafile, dfs, section, program_type)
-        # FRA files will either be a csv or an xlsx.
-Determine the appropriate decoder based on the file type
-        if datafile.file is XLSX_FILE:
-            self.decoder = XlsxDecoder(datafile.file)
-        else:
-            self.decoder = Utf8Decoder(datafile.file)
-        self._init_schema_manager()

     def parse_and_validate(self):
         """Parse and validate the datafile."""
         # Stub for FRA specific parsing logic.
         return self.errors

-    def _init_schema_manager(self):
-        """Init schema manager with appropriate schemas given section and program type.""" pass

 ```

 Looking at the TANF/SSP/Tribal implementation you'll notice that the remaining functions from `parse.py` that were not included in `BaseParser` now live in the concrete class.
 You should also note that the functions that moved into the concrete TANF/SSP/Tribal class would be implemented in almost the exact same way as they currently are in `parse.py`.

-The FRA concrete parser will have to assess whether the file it is parsing is a .csv or a .xlsx.
-The check to do so could be as simple as a file extension check...
-Or, a more appropriate and dependable method to confirm the file type would be to use a library such as [puremagic](https://pypi.org/project/puremagic/).
-Puremagic uses a file's "magic numbers" to determine the files encoding and is a pure Python library with no dependencies.
-The rest of the parsing logic for FRA files will be predicated on the implementation of FRA specific `RowSchema`s and `Field`s.
-As long as `RowSchema` and `Field` keep the same interface, the `parse_and_validate` method will be very similar to `TanfSspTribalParser::parse_and_validate`.
+The parsing logic for FRA files will be predicated on the implementation of FRA specific `RowSchema`s and `Field`s.
+As long as `RowSchema` and `Field` classes keep the same interface, the `parse_and_validate` method will be very similar to `TanfSspTribalParser::parse_and_validate`.

 ## Parser Factory & Parsing
 To tie everything up, it would be nice to have a class that we could use to get the correct parser based on a datafile's metadata.
 That is exactly what the factory method was created for and is what this technical memorandum suggests the implementer uses.
 The factory should then be leveraged inside of the `parser_task.py` file to parse and validate the incoming file.
 The template below provides the suggested implementation for the parser factory class and the following code block indicates how the current parsing logic can be directly swapped for the suggested class based parsers this memo has laid out.